harishMadhavan1010/sky130-rtldesign/README.md

   > In the above image, at the time the marker is pointing, it is clear that even though syncres signal goes LOW and D is HIGH, Q is HIGH only after the next positive edge of the clock.
 Also, note how the waveform for Q is red initially.
 It's because synchronous reset/set don't reset or set the output of Flip Flop to 0/1.
 This makes Q crowbarred for sometime.

-  Now, these three design files are synthesized using Yosys, resulting in the following:
+  Now, these three design files are synthesized using Yosys.
+After using `synth -top <module>`, `dfflibmap -liberty <lib_file>` must also be used to synthesize D flip flops wherever required.
+The following images are the results:

   IMG Capture63

   IMG Capture64

   IMG Capture65

-  > Note that after using `synth`, `dfflibmap -liberty <lib_file>` is also used to synthesize D flip flops wherever required.
+  > Trivia: Note from above netlist how synchronous reset/set don't even use reset or set pin in D-FF because they are dependent on positive edge of the clock and can easily be simulated as a multiplexer or in this case, an isolation buffer.

 ## Day 3